 Further materials include correspondence between the author and his first wife, Friderike Zweig; letters written to Friderike by other correspondents; a small collection of documents belonging to the author's brother, Alfred Zweig, including correspondence, memorabilia and photographs; and miscellaneous secondary sources and published material, including articles, theatre programs and reviews of Zweig's works.
-The Special Collections & Archives Division also holds a significant number of published works by and about Zweig, including biographies, translations and multilingual critical studies.
+Special Collections & Archives also holds a significant number of published works by and about Zweig, including biographies, translations and multilingual critical studies.

 Photo (upper left): Stefan Zweig, ca. 1930.
 Photo (lower right): Stefan Zweig, ca. 1938.
 Copyright for both unknown.

 Stefan Zweig Collection, Special Collections & Archives, State University of New York at Fredonia.